Sharp PC-1500

 The Sharp PC-1500 was a pocket computer produced by Sharp between 1981 and 1985.
 A rebadged version was also sold as the TRS-80 Pocket Computer PC-2.

 The whole computer was designed around the LH5801, an 8-bit CPU similar to the Zilog Z80, but all laid-out in power-saving CMOS circuits.
-Equipped with 2KB of on-board RAM, the programming language is BASIC.
-Later German engineers provided an assembler for the machine.
+Equipped with 2 KB of on-board RAM, the programming language is BASIC.
+Later, German engineers provided an assembler for the machine.
 Later even a C compiler followed.

 An external slot is available and accepts memory (from 4 KB to 32 KB) and ROM modules.

 Eight versions of this pocket computer with 2 KB memory: